 It’s fair to say the investment paid off.
-Google’s market cap is over $450 billion today.
+Alphabet (Google’s parent company) has a market cap of over $741 billion today.

 The dynamic duo didn’t even have a bank account at the time of the investment.
 Check out this hilariously crappy-quality video from Forbes on David Cheriton:

 Here are a few lessons I’m taking from David Cheriton